CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

    - **Password:** <inject key="GitHubPassword"></inject>

-1. For the Device Verification Code, use the same credentials as in the previous step, open http://outlook.office.com/ in a private window, and enter the username and password used for the GitHub Account login.
+1. For the Device Verification Code, use the same credentials as in the previous step, open and log in to ```http://outlook.office.com/``` in a private window, and enter the username and password used for the GitHub Account login.
 Copy the verification code and paste it into Device verification.

 ## Accessing the Azure Portal